-The first methodology is known as "Value at risk" ("VaR").
+The Manager may alternatively use a methodology known as "Value at Risk" ("VaR") in order to measure the global exposure of a Fund and manage the potential loss to it due to market risk.
 The VaR methodology measures the potential loss to a fund at a particular confidence (probability) level over a specific time period and under normal market conditions.
-The Manager uses the 99 per cent confidence interval and one month measurement period for the purposes of carrying out this calculation.
+The Manager uses the 99% confidence interval and one month measurement period for the purposes of carrying out this calculation.

 There are two types of VaR measure which can be used to monitor and manage the global exposure of a fund: "Relative VaR" and "Absolute VaR".
 Relative VaR is where the VaR of a fund is divided by the VaR of an appropriate benchmark or reference portfolio, allowing the global exposure of a fund to be compared to, and limited by reference to, the global exposure of the appropriate benchmark or reference portfolio.
-The FCA rules specify that the VaR of a Fund must not exceed twice the VaR of its benchmark.
+The COLL Sourcebook specifies that the VaR of a fund must not exceed twice the VaR of its benchmark.
 Absolute VaR is commonly used as the relevant VaR measure for absolute return style funds which do not have a benchmark or other funds where a benchmark or reference portfolio is not appropriate for risk measurement purposes.
-The FCA rules specify that the monthly VaR measure for such a fund must not exceed 20 per cent of that fund's net asset value.
+The COLL Sourcebook specifies that the monthly VaR measure for such a fund must not exceed 20% of that fund's net asset value.